JAForbes/impervious/readme.md

 *`impervious`* wraps a javascript object in a proxy in order to track changes and to make immutable updates easier to write.

 *`impervious`* is far stricter than other proxy state management libries:  Any modifications within a patch are deferred until after the patch is complete, and there is no simulation within the patch function of your modifications at all.
+If you update a value, that value will not appear to be changed *within* the patch.

+Unlike other similar libraries, *`impervious`* does not try to create the illusion that the proxy is actually the underlying object, it is simply a mutation recorder.
+Whatever modifications you perform on the proxy it will record and replay them in the same order that they were performed.
+This stops the proxy uncanny valley arms race and just keeps things extremely predictable and obvious.

 ## Why? ⚙️